-Nasal allergies often labeled with the generic term ‘hay fever’ tend to be associated with dusty summertime pollen and hay.
+Nasal allergies often labelled with the generic term ‘hay fever’ tend to be associated with dusty summertime pollen and hay.

 But here come the winter months and not all the sneezes will be the contagious kind.